hpxmlwg/hpxml/guide/source/program_administrator/opportunities_benefits.rst

 are continually emerging, the following are some examples of current or emerging opportunities:

-* **DOE Home Energy Score.**  This allows homeowners to compare the energy performance of their homes to other homes nationwide.
-By collecting data in the field with an HPXML-compliant tool and transferring it to the DOE's application program interface (API) a Home Energy Score can be generated in real time.
-This adds the value of the Home Energy Score to programs, while minimizing integration costs.
+* **DOE Home Energy Score.**  This allows home owners to compare the energy performance of their homes to other homes nationwide.
+By collecting data in the field with an HPXML-compliant tool and transferring it to the DOE's application program interface (API) a Home Energy Score can be generated in real time, and minimizes integration costs.

+  The seamless integration of Home Energy Score through HPXML can make it easier for contractors and auditors to generate this simple 1 to 10 scale for your customers.
+This easy to understand score, combine with the standardized collection of data across Home Energy Score partners and jurisdictions can assist in raising the transparency of energy efficiency upgrades within your local market.
+As more homes are scored this information should be shared with the real estate community and include in general consumer education campaigns to improve awareness, drive the value of energy efficiency, and increase project volume.

   For more information or to get involved visit the `Home Energy Score website <http://energy.gov/eere/buildings/home-energy-score>`_.
 * **EPA ENERGY STAR® Home Advisor.** Create a profile of home energy efficiency features to receive a prioritized, customized list of energy-saving